1) What is a Broad Discipline?

 1) After being admitted to the Broad Discipline of Computing programme, when should I decide which major to choose?

 Normally, you should declare your major at the end of the first (common) year of your studies.
 If necessary, you can defer your decision until the end of first semester of your second year, after getting a taste of subjects under different programmes.

 120 credits are required.
-For the BD of Computing, all three awards require only 78 credits of DSR.
-The addition of 30 credits of GUR will amount to only 108 credits.
+For the BD of Computing, all three awards require only 78 credits of Discipline Specific Requirement (DSR).
+The addition of 30 credits of General University Requirement (GUR) will amount to only 108 credits.
 Students may take subjects adding up to 12 credits offered by any department in the university, inclusive of subjects offered by Computing, as well as additional language subjects.
 It would be wise to plan your studies in such a way as to end up also getting a minor (requiring 18 credits) by making use of those 12 credits and shared minor subjects in Cluster Area Requirements (CAR) under GUR.

 A minor programme is an additional course of study that is taken either to complement your major discipline of study, or out of interest.
 At PolyU, the requirements for a minor are 18 credits (usually six subjects).
 Two of those subjects may be CAR subjects under GUR.

 4) When can I enroll to take up a minor and what are the requirements?

 You can apply for a minor in the first semester of your second study year.
 Your major GPA must be at least 2.5.
 The requirements vary from department to department and you should check with the hosting department for details.

 5) I want to take up a minor offered by another department.
 Where can I get more information?

 The hosting department (i.e. the department that offers the minor programme) is where you would get the details.

 1) What is Work Integrated Education (WIE)?